Preaching to the camera — and empty pews — Kountze Memorial pastor feels spiritual presence

-Associate Pastor Ashley Hall delivers a message at Kountze Memorial Lutheran Church on Sunday in Omaha.
-The church conducted services via online streaming.
-Hall's sermon expanded on the Gospel reading from John 9:1-41.
-The reading speaks of Jesus' healing a blind man, a miracle that elicited a hostile reaction from the Pharisees.
-Jesus regarded their hostility "as spiritual blindness to the things of God," Hall said.

-Senior Pastor Olaf Roynesdal makes opening remarks to a mostly empty Kountze Memorial Lutheran Church on Sunday in Omaha.
-The church conducted services via online streaming as people could not attend because of crowd limits imposed to prevent the spread of the coronavirus.
+Pastor Olaf Roynesdal makes opening remarks to a mostly empty Kountze Memorial Lutheran Church on Sunday in Omaha.
+Though the church already streams some services online, the camera has become even more important due to crowd limits imposed to prevent the spread of the coronavirus.

 Associate Pastor Ashley Hall speaks at Kountze Memorial Lutheran Church on Sunday in Omaha.
 The church conducted services via online streaming as people could not attend because of crowd limits imposed to prevent the spread of coronavirus.